wildfly/quickstart/ejb-security-plus/README.md

 It is recommended that you test this approach in a separate and clean environment before you attempt to port the changes in your own environment.

-Configure the JBoss WildFly server
+Configure the Server
 ---------------------------

 These steps assume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss WildFly Server.
+1. If it is running, stop the ${product.name} Server.
-2. Backup the file: `WILDFLY_HOME/standalone/configuration/standalone.xml`
+2. Backup the `${jboss.home.name}/standalone/configuration/standalone.xml` file.
+After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.
-3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.
+3. Open a command prompt and navigate to the root of the ${product.name} directory.

-1. Start the WildFly Server by typing the following:
+4. The following shows the command line to start the server:

-        For Linux:  WILDFLY_HOME/bin/standalone.sh
+        For Linux:   bin/standalone.sh
-        For Windows:  WILDFLY_HOME\bin\standalone.bat
+        For Windows: bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+5. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        WILDFLY_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
+        ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
 This script adds the `quickstart-domain` domain to the `security` subsystem in the server configuration and configures authentication access.
 You should see the following result when you run the script:

         #1 /subsystem=security/security-domain=quickstart-domain:add(cache-type=default)